 Traction alopecia is hair loss caused by something pulling at the hair.
 This is common for children and adults who frequently wear their hair in pigtails, braids or ponytails that are sufficiently tight to pull at the scalp.
 Trichotillomania, or an urge to pull out hair, can also be a factor .

 If you have traction alopecia, you'll notice a fringe along your marginal hairline.
-Traction alopecia is reversible, as long as the pulling is resolved.
+Traction alopecia is a reversible type of hair loss, as long as the pulling is resolved.